5 Reasons Internal Audits Are Critical (and One Reason to Skip Them)

 Here’s a trick question: What do you do when you are alone on an elevator?
 Answer: Nothing you wouldn’t do in a crowd, because with today’s surveillance tech, you’re never really alone on an elevator.
 When you know you’re being watched, you’re on your best behavior, and you’re also more willing to notice and report violations.

 Encouraging people to look out for irregularities and report them is behind the popularity of anti-phishing training (aka “phishing drills”), which have been shown to reduce employees’ susceptibility to phishing attack strategies.
-Similarly, by conducting internal audits, you encourage internal stakeholders to act on any suspicion of irregularity and think twice before attempting irregularities.
-So conducting internal audits creates a desirable culture of reporting within your company.
+Similarly, by conducting internal audits, you encourage internal control owners to identify and report risk and compliance irregularities and understand their own GRC responsibilities.
+So, regular internal audits can help create a culture of accountability within your company.

 An internal audit is a key part of your company’s risk management process.
 Specifically, internal audits require an understanding of how your company’s processes work, including the systems and stakeholders that contribute to those processes.
-This intensive review helps identify risks that may not have been clear when controls were first implemented or risks that have developed subsequently; this improves management’s awareness of gaps and of the types of improvements in risk management that are needed.
+An intensive review helps identify changes in risk levels that may have occurred since the controls were first implemented.
+This improves your visibility into the organization’s real-time risk posture and subsequently, your ability to report accurately to management on the issue.

 5. Onboard New Tools Ahead of Time to Prevent Issues

-Adopting new technologies is key to transforming manual, time-consuming Compliance activities into vehicles for growth.
-InfoSec teams in companies of all sizes are now seeing that by leveraging technology like automation, Compliance can become an ally, instead of a source of frustration.
+Adopting new technologies is key to transforming manual, time-consuming compliance activities into vehicles for growth.
+GRC teams in companies of all sizes are now seeing that by leveraging automation, they can improve their processes and increase the value they provide to the organization.
 But no matter how potentially beneficial, implementing new tech can come with risk.
 Internal audits create a great opportunity to onboard new tools and solutions in a safe and less risky way.
 Teams can get to know the platforms, understand how they work, learn how they can be optimized, and find out what they need to account for before the main event.

-Notwithstanding all the benefits, internal audits are not for every company at every stage and there’s one caveat; An internal audit that is set up incorrectly can create lots.
-More.
-Work.
-And it can also create major headaches for your team, considering all the extra Compliance activities that will be required.
+Notwithstanding all the benefits, internal audits don’t make sense for every company at every stage.
+An internal audit that is set up incorrectly can create lots more (unnecessary) work.
+It can also create major headaches for your team, considering all the extra activities that will be required.

 Everyone in class wants to ace the test, right?
-But part of doing well is knowing what to study, and how to optimally study for it—and that requires being aware of what you don’t know...preferably, before the teacher says, “Pencils down” (or the digital equivalent).
-An internal audit is your company’s chance at a pre-test, a dry-run that shines a light on what needs to be done better.
+But part of doing well is knowing what to study, and how to optimally study for it—and that requires being aware of what you don’t know...preferably, before the teacher says, “Pencils down”.
+An internal audit is your company’s chance at a pre-test, a dry-run that shines a light on what you could be doing better.

-With an internal audit done right, when your company is facing that final exam—otherwise known as an external audit—you’ll have all the right answers.
+With continuous monitoring in place, when your company is facing that big exam—otherwise known as an external audit—you’ll have all the right answers.

 Eden Amitai